 Does Sonos make portable speakers?

 Indeed it does.
 Sonos offers two sizes: the $399 Move is the company’s larger model.
 It’s voice-enabled, water- and dust-resistant to the IP56 standard, comes with its own charging station, and has an 11-hour playtime.

 The smaller — and newest — portable speaker is the Roam, which has a voice-enabled version ($179) and a non-voice version (Roam SL, $159).
-Both are dust- and waterproof (IP67 standard, meaning you can submerge them in a meter of water for 30 minutes); they’re both good for 10 hours of play before recharging.
+Both are dust- and waterproof (IP67 standard, meaning you can submerge them in a meter of water for 30 minutes); they’re both good for 10 hours of play before needing to be recharged.

-All three of these speakers work as part of the home system outlined above, meaning you can locate them in any room in your house; they’ll work over your wireless network like all the other Sonos products you own; they also both work over Bluetooth, which means you can take them camping or to your friend’s house, well outside your home’s Wi-Fi network, and you can still play the music on your phone through them without a problem.
+All three of these speakers work as part of the home system outlined above, meaning you can locate them in any room in your house — they’ll work over your wireless network like all the other Sonos products you own.
+They also both work over Bluetooth, which means you can take them camping or to your friend’s house and play the music on your phone through them.

 When in Bluetooth mode, you won’t be able to use the Sonos app, and you won’t be able to use Google Assistant or Alexa, but Sonos Voice Control will still work for basic playback functions.

 The first step into the Sonos ecosystem can be as low as $120 — the cost of its most affordable speaker, the Ikea-branded Symfonisk Bookshelf Speaker.
 From there, the sky’s the limit.

 You’ll find speakers and components for a variety of room sizes and listening activities, including portable speakers, ceiling-mounted architectural speakers, outdoor speakers, and soundbars, including the $899 Dolby Atmos-capable Sonos Arc which can be used on its own or with additional Sonos speakers for a full home theater package.
 The Sonos app is free to download.